• Skip to primary navigation

 Verifying your listing

 In most cases, Google will give you two options to verify the listing: by mail or phone.
 If the phone number on the listing is correct, that’s often the best choice.
-I’ve had several experiences where clients have selected the mail notification option, only to have to request it two,r three or more times because whoever sorts the company mail mistakes the Google letters for junk mail and discards them.
-However, if no phone number is included on your current Google My Business listing you may have to select the mail option.
+I’ve had several experiences where clients have selected the mail notification option, only to have to request it two, three or more times because whoever sorts the company mail mistakes the Google letters for junk mail and discards them.
+However, if no phone number is included on your current Google Business Profile listing you may have to select the mail option.
 Exercise some diligence so that when the letter arrives from Google you’ll spot it.
 When you get it, follow the instructions to login and enter the PIN in your letter to verify your ownership of the listing.

 Once Google confirms that you own the listing, log into it and make sure everything is filled out correctly and is consistent with how you’re listed everyplace else.